Back to News

 Financial News

-Second Syndrome announced that it has strengthened its national network by opening 5 new branches of its storage logistics service brand 'Mini Storage Attic'.
-The newly opened branches are located in Gimpo Poongmu, Jonghwa-dong, Gaepo, Yeonsu, and Seokmori, evenly distributed in key metropolitan areas such as Seoul, Incheon, and Gimpo in Gyeonggi Province.
-This solidifies Second Syndrome's position as the industry leader with the most locations in the country.
+Second Syndrome announced that it had strengthened its nationwide network by opening five new branches of its storage logistics service brand, '‘Mini Warehouse Darak'.
+The newly opened branches are Gimpo Pungmu, Junghwa-dong, Gaepo, Yeonsu, and Seokmori, totaling five locations, evenly distributed across key metropolitan areas including Seoul, Incheon, and Gimpo in Gyeonggi Province.
+With this, Second Syndrome has further solidified its position as the industry leader with the most branches in Korea.

-This new opening is significant as it demonstrates the ability to breathe new life into unused spaces in the city through 'space rebuilding' rather than just simple branch expansion.
-In fact, the Gimpo Poongmu, Gaepo, and Yeonsu branches utilized commercial spaces that had been left vacant for long periods, while the Jonghwa-dong branch transformed an uninhabited semi-basement residence into a modern storage space.
-Seokmori branch upgraded an aging warehouse facility in the suburbs by incorporating advanced Internet of Things (IoT) technology into its remodeling.
-This has garnered attention as a new alternative to address the emerging social issues of vacant commercial spaces and deteriorating homes in urban areas.
+This new expansion is significant not merely as branch growth, but because it has demonstrated its capability in 'space rebuilding'—breathing new value into idle spaces in urban areas.
+In fact, Gimpo Pungmu, Gaepo, and Yeonsu branches repurposed commercial facilities that had long been left vacant, while the Junghwa-dong branch transformed an underground semi-basement home with no residents into a modern storage space.
+In the case of the Seokmori branch, an aging suburban warehouse facility was remodeled by integrating cutting-edge Internet of Things (IoT) technology.
+This is also drawing attention as a new alternative to solving the growing social problems of vacant storefronts and aging homes in urban areas.

-(Photo = Second Syndrome) Interior of the Mini Storage Attic branch.
-It provides an optimal storage environment where customers can confidently store their items through an AIoT technology-based unmanned automation solution.
+(Photo=Second Syndrome) Interior of a Mini Warehouse Darak branch.
+It provides an optimal storage environment where customers can entrust their belongings with confidence through an unmanned automation solution based on AIoT technology.

-The core competitiveness of Mini Storage Attic lies in its 'fully unmanned automation system' based on unparalleled technological capabilities.
-A 24-hour unmanned operation is maintained by establishing an 'AIoT'-based Space Intelligence system that combines artificial intelligence and IoT technology at all locations.
-The central control system monitors the temperature and humidity inside the branches in real-time to maintain an environment optimized for stored goods, and it has a security system capable of immediate response in the event of any anomalies.
+The core competitiveness of Mini Warehouse Darak is its 'fully unmanned automation system' based on unrivaled technological capabilities.
+By building an AIoT-based Space Intelligence system that combines artificial intelligence and IoT technology at all branches, it operates 24 hours a day without human intervention.
+Through a central control system, the temperature and humidity inside each branch are monitored in real time to maintain an environment optimized for stored items, and a security system is in place that allows immediate response when any abnormal signs are detected.

-Usability for users has also been maximized.
-Through the only exclusive mobile application (app) in the country, the entire process from contract to payment, access, and use can be handled non-face-to-face.
-Particularly, the 'tour feature' within the app allows customers to preview the size of the storage unit and the movement flow in 3D before visiting, garnering high customer response.
-Thanks to such convenience, various customer groups including individual consumers, small business owners, and online sellers have been attracted, with the average usage period per customer reaching about 11 months, indicating a high proportion of long-term use.
+User convenience has also been maximized.
+Through Korea's only dedicated mobile application (app), the entire process from contract to payment, entry, and use can be handled contactlessly.
+In particular, by using the app's 'tour feature,' customers can preview the size of storage units and movement routes in 3D even before visiting, which has received a strong response.
+Thanks to this convenience, not only individual customers but also small business owners and online sellers are being drawn in, and it has been found that the proportion of long-term use is high, with the average usage period per customer reaching about 11 months.

-A spokesperson for Second Syndrome stated, "As living costs rise, there is a steady increase in demand to enhance living comfort by utilizing external space instead of expanding living area," and added, "With last year's amendment of the Building Act providing a foundation for self-storage operations in urban areas, we will continue to focus on discovering unused spaces throughout the city to enhance customers' living convenience."
+A Second Syndrome representative said, “As housing costs rise, demand for using external space to improve living comfort instead of expanding living space continues to grow steadily,” adding, “With last year's revision of the Building Act laying the groundwork for operating self-storage in urban areas, we will continue to identify idle spaces throughout the city and focus on improving convenience in customers' residential lives.”